QubesOS/qubes-doc/services/mgmt-design.md

 querying the RPC policy for qrexec daemon.

-The `qubesd` daemon may be accessed from other domains through a set of qrexec API calls called the [management API][mgmt1].
+The `qubesd` daemon may be accessed from other domains through a set of qrexec API calls called the [Admin API][admin-api].
 This API is the intended management interface supported by the Qubes OS.
 The API is stable.
 When called, the RPC handler performs basic validation and forwards the request to the `qubesd` via UNIX domain socket.
 The socket API is private and unstable.
 It is documented [FIXME currently it isn't -- woju 20161221] in the developer's documentation of the source code.

-[mgmt1]: ../mgmt1/
+[admin-api]: ../admin-api/

-[mgmt-architecture]: /attachment/wiki/mgmt/mgmt-architecture.svg
+[admin-api-architecture]: /attachment/wiki/AdminAPI/admin-api-architecture.svg